vinceredev/react-vlag/readme.md

 return <ReleasedFeature />
 ```

-### Create a render prop component to check whether the feature is enabled or not:
+### Render prop component to check the feature is enabled or not:

 ```
 import { Vlag } from '@vincere/react-vlag'